Gamesaw-Drew/MyMcMods/README.md

-# LOTO-MC-Mod
+# MY-MC-MODS
-## This is for minecraft 1.7.10, a port to 1.9 will be coming once forge is released for it.
-Skipping 1.8
+## This is for MC 1.8 - will be updated to 1.9 once forge is released
-Not really just loto mod, but all my MC mods http://gamesaw-drew.github.io/LOTO-MC-Mod
+http://gamesaw-drew.github.io/LOTO-MC-Mod